NACLab/ngc-learn/docs/museum/model_museum.md

 statistical/machine learning.
 Many different architectures/systems, often designed to serve one or a few particular modeling purposes, have been (and still are being) proposed.
-Given this, one of ngc-learn's aims is to capture an approximate snapshot of as many of these architectures/ideas as possible.
+Given this, one of ngc-learn's aims is to capture an approximate snapshot of as many of these architectures/ideas as possible, in the form of a digital "museum".

 ```{eval-rst}
 ..  figure:: ../images/museum/deep_blue.jpg